Denmead: Economy

+Within the village, there is a chemist, an estate agents, a vet, a barbers, Southern Financial Services and a hardware store/ironmongers.

 Culture and community

 There is a memorial hall, built in the 1920s as a memorial to those killed in the Great War, and held in trust by the Parish Council.
 A Community Centre is run by Denmead Community Association.
 Denmead also has a fitness trail which stretches around half of the village, created to mark the Golden Jubilee of 2002.
 Adjacent to King George's Field is a Pavilion.
-The Pavilion is home to Denmead Day Care during the daytime, a small, local nursery.
-Denmead Day Care (a.k.a.
-DDC) take children directly from the two schools available, Denmead Junior School (ages 7–11) and Denmead infants (ages 4–7) to their headquarters at the pavilion.
-It is also the headquarters of Denmead Youth Group.
+The Pavilion is home to Denmead Day Care, a small local nursery, and is also the headquarters of Denmead Youth Group.

-The Denmead Youth Theatre takes place on Fridays during term time and is split into two groups, the drama group for ages 7–12 which runs from 4:30 pm to 6:00 pm, and the youth theatre for 12- to 18-year-olds that runs 6:00 pm to 7:30 pm, all groups are run by emerging theatre directors associated with the Theatre Royal, Winchester.
+The Denmead Youth Theatre is split into two groups, the drama group for ages 7–12 and the youth theatre for 12- to 18-year-olds, with all groups are run by emerging theatre directors associated with the Theatre Royal, Winchester.
 Over the last few years the groups have performed numerous performances in professional theatres and in a variety of genres, including "the short history of Denmead" with the help of the Denmead Village Association and members of the local community.

-Denmead is twinned with St Georges Le Baillargeaux, located in the region of Poitou-Charentes, France.
+Denmead is twinned with St Georges Les Baillargeaux, located in the region of Poitou-Charentes, France.
 Saint Georges is a village with a population of 3,500 residents which is approximately half the population of Denmead located about 5 miles from Poitiers.

 1st Denmead Scout group have a scout hut and field just outside the village centre.